We talked to leading experts about how to run Facebook Ads. Here are their top tips, plus examples to show you how to build campaigns like a pro.

 Pro tip: Meta Pixel reports track how many people watched your whole video ad and the average time they spent watching.
 Analyze the watch time, to make new videos the right length to get more results.

-Alexander Zuidam, the head of Sales and Marketing at upMention shared that “An FB ad campaign strategy is never a set-it-and-forget-it game plan.
-Facebook’s advertising features and algorithms are constantly evolving.
-So it’s vital to adjust your messaging and how you target your audience quarterly.”
+Alexander Zuidam, the head of Sales and Marketing at upMention shared that “A Facebook ad campaign strategy is never a set-it-and-forget-it game plan.”

-Zudaim advises that you experiment with different types of content, ad formats, and targeting options.
+Zudaim also advises that you experiment with different types of content, ad formats, and ad targeting options.

 “For example, we’ll leverage influencer marketing for three months,” explains Zudaim.
 “Then, for the next three, we’ll prioritize paid ad campaigns.
 This keeps our social media presence and messaging fresh and relevant for our customers.”